setaman/vue-ellipse-progress-docs/docs/guide/options/legend.md

 Is any Number or String.
 This property can be applied for simple formatting of the circle legend.
 As [`progress`](./progress.md) only accepts values in the range [-100, 100], it is usually useful when values outside this range need to be displayed as circle legend.
-Defining the value as String you can apply very simple formatting with `"."` or `","` as delimiter or set the initial counter placeholder (e.g "0045.00").
+Defining the value as String you can apply very simple formatting with `"."` or `","` as delimiter or set the initial counter-placeholder (e.g. "0045.00").
 Apart from this the value must be a valid JavaScript Number.

 ::: warning Legend vs progress
 The [`progress`](./progress.md) must be defined in any case, if defined, `legend` will replace [`progress`](./progress.md) only